an-erd/bleMqttProxy/README.md

 Step 7) Configure the proximity threshold to activate/identify a device by "touching" the board. (not yet implemented)

 Step 8) Configure the size of the offline buffer.
 This value must be the same as in the ble_beacon software, too.
 It defaults to 1250 entries.

-### Retrieve Data from a locally attached temperature sensor

-to be done

 ### Display Data on the OLED Display